reedtlr/refactor-website/README.md

 * [Technologies](#technologies)

 ## General info
 Refactor-website is the application of semantic HTML to an existing website.
-A common problem with older websites (3+ years) is the HTML and CSS are often incongruous with modern accessibility solutions.
+A common problem with older websites (3+ years) is how the HTML was written is incongruous with modern accessibility solutions.
 Refactoring a website dramitcally improves the user experience for those requiring accessibility technologies.
-Additionally, incorporating semantic HTML improves optimization in search results and developer readability.
+Additionally, incorporating semantic HTML improves optimization in search results and general developer readability.

 ## Technologies
 Project is created with: